Data-Epic/weather_bq_etl_precious/README.md

      - `weather_etl_dag` dag fetches the weather data for the cities in the `cities.
 The DAG include tasks for each step in the process:
        1. **Fetch Weather Data**: Download weather data for specified cities.
        2. **Transform & Normalize**: Split and structure the data into normalized tables.
        3. **Load to BigQuery**: Load normalized data tables into BigQuery.
+The tables here are clustered and partitioned by date for efficient querying.

    - **Execution Frequency**: The DAG is scheduled to run at hourly intervals for consistent data updates.